Why we’re campaigning

 What we’re doing

-- We have published new research and case studies into the take up of the free childcare offer.
+- We have launched Levelling the Playing: the childcare campaign for disabled children which includes new research and case studies into the take up of the free childcare offer.

 - Our Counting the Costs campaign is calling on the UK government to increase help towards childcare costs for disabled children via tax credits, Universal Credit and the tax free childcare scheme.